Scenario Preview, Part Four

 Spearhead Division does exactly that.
 It draws on just one game, our most popular Panzer Grenadier title ever, Elsenborn Ridge.
 And it has a compact and coherent story line, following the actions of the U.S. 3rd “Spearhead” Armored Division in the last months of World War II.

-Let’s look at the scenarios of the fourth and final chapter:
+Let’s look at the scenarios of the fourth and final chapter.
+You can see the rest in Part One, Part Two and Part Three.

 The Last Offensive